-On March 30, 2015, the Company and Intrexon entered into a global collaboration focused exclusively on chimeric antigen receptor T-cell (CAR-T) products with Merck Serono, a biopharmaceutical division of Merck KGaA, Darmstadt, Germany.
-Intrexon will share the economic provisions of this collaboration equally with the Company, including an upfront payment of \$115 million expected to be received during the second quarter, milestones and royalties.
-Under the collaboration Aries will elect CAR-T targets, two initially, for which it will provide certain research funding.
+On March 27, 2015, the Company and Intrexon entered into a global collaboration focused exclusively on chimeric antigen receptor T-cell (CAR-T) products with Ares Trading, or Ares,, a biopharmaceutical division of Merck KGaA, Darmstadt, Germany.
+Intrexon will share the economic provisions of this collaboration equally with the Company, including an upfront payment of \$115 million received during the third quarter, milestones and royalties.
+Under the collaboration Ares has selected two CAR-T targets for which the Company will perform certain research activities that will in part be funded by Aries.
 Through the ECP between Intrexon and the Company, the Company will be responsible for any additional research and development expenditures.
 Once these candidates reach investigational new drug (IND) stage, the programs will be transferred to Aries for clinical development and commercialization.
-The Company and Intrexon will also independently conduct research and development on other CAR-T candidates, with Merck having the opportunity during clinical development to opt-in.
+The Company and Intrexon will also independently conduct research and development on other CAR-T candidates, with Merck having the opportunity during clinical development to opt-in to these candidates for additional payments.